10 more aid trucks near Lachin corridor: Paris pressure on Baku

 “Work is underway to procure maize flour and produce bread from it, but due to rainfall, large-scale maize harvesting has been postponed for several days,” according to the local Information Headquarters.

-Adviser to the State Minister of the unrecognised republic Artak Beglaryan, commenting on the bread situation, said:
+Adviser to the State Minister of the unrecognized republic Artak Beglaryan, commenting on the food situation, said:

 “The Azerbaijani side suddenly became “humanistic” and organised a “cheap show”.
 As a result of their genocidal policy, they waited until the shortage of flour in Artsakh reached a critical level and thousands of families would be left without bread at all, after which they sent flour to Akna (Aghdam) by Red Crescent lorries, ostensibly to ‘help’ the people of Artsakh”.